 |Saturated Fat 8g||40%|

 |Dietary Fiber 2g||6%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This is an old-fashioned favorite meatloaf recipe made with lean ground beef, chili sauce or ketchup, oats, and other ingredients and seasonings.

 If you use all ground beef, use a ratio of 85/15; it makes a flavorful and juicy meatloaf that isn't super fatty.
 Or choose ground beef labeled "ground chuck" or " ground round."
 Fat adds flavor, but it all doesn't have to stay in the loaf.
+If you like, you can also make it with a combination of ground beef and pork.
 Use a special meatloaf pan or insert to keep the loaf from resting in the drippings.

 - If possible, use fresh ground beef that has not been frozen.
 Freezing and then thawing reduces some of the natural juices in the beef.
 If you do use frozen ground beef, thaw it following the package instructions just before making the meatloaf.

 - To check a meatloaf for doneness, use a reliable instant-read thermometer inserted into the center of the loaf.
 Ground beef, pork, and lamb must reach 160 F. For ground turkey or chicken, look for a minimum safe temperature of 165 F.